© Katie Schofield

 Around Pointe Bacon

-There is a mall beach down the steep slope across from the very classy Bacon restaurant on the first bend of the Cap.
-The bus stop is also called ‘Bacon’, and it is situated on Boulevard du Bacon.
+There is a small beach down the steep slope across from the very classy Bacon restaurant on the first bend of the Cap.
+The bus stop is also called ‘Bacon’, and is situated on Boulevard du Bacon.
 ‘Bacon Beach’ might not sound that lovely so far with all this talk of pork products, but it really is a stunning small cove hidden down a steep hill edged by fragrant pines, looking back across the Bay of Angels to Antibes and the Alps rising up behind Nice.

 There’s only a relatively small patch of smooth fine pebbles (often covered with seaweed, so take big blankets or towels) but there are also lots of rocks to find a spot to lay your towel.
 There’s great shade on the actual beach a lot of the day from the tall pines, while the rocks stay exposed in the sun for the sun-worshippers among you.
 The rocks in the water aren’t overly sharp here so you can swim without rubber shoes, and there are lots of rockpools to keep the kids entertained too.
-Bring your snorkels!
-While the shallows are great for the kids, it does drop off quite quickly so be careful.
+Bring your snorkels, and whilst the shallows are great for the kids, it does drop off quite quickly so be careful.

 This is a wild beach, with no wheelchair accessibility, no lifeguards, no snack kiosks and no toilets.
 People often bring their dogs here, particularly in the summer months when they’re banned from the open beaches.

 Just past ‘Bacon Beach’ you’ll see a park bench looking out across the bay.
 If you climb down a short few steps from here, you’ll find another rocky cove beach.
 This one’s very popular with fishermen and snorkelers too and you’ll see lots of people congregated there on the long summer evenings, eating picnics and sometimes playing music.

 Rocky bathing platforms